kamathhrishi/FLExperiments/README.md

 # FLExperiments
-FL Experiements I do as part of #30daysFL
+FL Experiements I do as part of #30daysFL.

+Will structure this repository better soon.

+main.py has the base file for running MNIST using Flower.